 San Francisco’s re-envisioning plan required that community developers not only rehab with tenant input, but also provide onsite, wraparound supportive services.
 The community developers had a natural sense of what services were needed because they are rooted in the neighborhoods of the public housing units they own and serve.
 These services include translation, health care, youth and workforce development, exercise classes and educational opportunities.
 Some of the buildings added community rooms to foster neighborly interaction.

-“Having the nonprofits as part of the development teams was critical in making sure housing was converted responsibly,” said Peggy Jen, a LISC senior program officer who was in on the ground of the RAD process and now also works with CCDC.
-LISC’s Bay Area leadership, she explained, helped guide the work knowing how transformative the conversions could be for San Francisco communities.
+“Having the nonprofits as part of the development teams was critical in making sure housing was converted responsibly,” said Peggy Jen, a former LISC senior program officer who was in on the ground of the RAD process and now works with CCDC.

 CCDC, a nonprofit community developer in the heart of Chinatown, leads the largest RAD conversion in that neighborhood, and has taken ownership of nearly 580 units across four public projects spread out over seven buildings.
-As a place-based organization, being a part of the RAD process was a natural fit for CCDC with their roots in the neighborhood.
+As a place-based organization, being a part of the RAD process was a natural fit for CCDC, with its deep roots in the neighborhood.
 CCDC has relocated 60 families at a time to rehab housing units, an enormous undertaking.

 “When you take over an occupied building that was being run by a housing authority, which wasn’t working, it is a culture shift,” said Cindy Wu, deputy director for CCDC.
 “But I think the impact has been truly felt already for the residents who have moved back into their units.”

-Wu noted people were relocated for periods up to 11 months because the backlog of maintenance was so vast: decades of disinvestment, faulty electrical and plumbing systems, mold and other complaints that had gone nowhere.
+Wu noted that people were relocated for periods as long as 11 months because the backlog of maintenance was so vast: decades of disinvestment, faulty electrical and plumbing systems, mold and other complaints that had gone nowhere.

 The San Francisco Housing Authority retains ownership of the land the buildings are on, which is leased for 99 years to the nonprofit housing developer owners who run and maintain the public housing buildings.

 The robust effort has had big payoffs for residents.
-The 1,425 units of phase one of construction were completed by the end of 2017 (the 2,066 units of phase two are expected to be completed in 2019).
+With additional long term capital provided by other investors, the 1,425 units of phase one of construction were completed by the end of 2017 (the 2,066 units of phase two are expected to be completed in 2019).

 Kathleen Kelleher is a Santa Monica-based journalist who has written for the Los Angeles Times, the Orange County Register and Blueprint, among other publications.